Capsular Contracture Treatment

-Capsular contracture is hardening of the breast after breast implants.
-The breast implants themselves don’t actually harden, just the scar tissue (capsule) around the implant.
+Capsular contracture is the hardening of the breast after breast implants.
+The breast implants themselves don’t harden, just the scar tissue (capsule) around the implant.
 There can be pain associated with capsular contracture.
 The implant becomes more palpable and often takes on a rounder shape.
 Severe disease can cause significant distortion of the breast shape.

 What are the causes of capsular contracture?

 There are a number of theories related to the cause of capsular contracture.
-Generally it is believed that either a low grade infection or excessive inflammation and scarring is to blame.
+Generally, it is believed that either a low-grade infection or excessive inflammation and scarring is to blame.
 Bleeding in the implant pocket either at the time of surgery or from subsequent trauma has been shown to increase the risk of capsular contracture.
-There are certain individuals that may have increased risks of capsular contracture including smokers and patients with certain autoimmune disorders.
+There are certain individuals that may have increased risks of capsular contracture, including smokers and patients with certain autoimmune disorders.

 The predominant theory implicates biofilms as the primary cause of capsular contracture.
 Biofilms are multi-organism bacterial colonies that surround themselves with a covering that protects them from the immune system and antibiotics.
 It is thought that bacteria present at the time of surgery create this biofilm around the implant.
 The bacteria release chemicals that protect them from the host.
-They do not form an acute infection in the way that we usually think of an infection.
-It does not become red, hot or swollen.
+They do not form an acute infection in the way that we usually think of infection.
+It does not become red, hot, or swollen.
 There is no pus.
 It becomes a chronic, low-grade infection.
 The inflammation associated with this biofilm may lead to a thick, tight breast implant capsule – the hallmark of capsular contracture.

 How common is capsular contracture?

-According to the FDA, the rate of significant capsular contracture at 5 years is 10%.
-This study looked a variety of implant types, surgeons, and surgical techniques.
+According to the FDA, the rate of significant capsular contracture at five years is 10%.
+This study looked at a variety of implant types, surgeons, and surgical techniques.
 Dr. Yates has found that his rate of capsular contracture is substantially less than this (about 1%), likely for the reasons stated below.

-The rate of capsular contracture is VERY dependent on the type of implant used, the location of the implant pocket, the incision choice and the nature of the surgical setting the procedure is performed in.
+The rate of capsular contracture is VERY dependent on the type of implant used, the location of the implant pocket, the incision choice, and the nature of the surgical setting the procedure is performed in.

 The risk of capsular contracture is lowest with textured implants, placed beneath the muscle through an inframammary incision done by a surgeon with low capsular contracture rates.
 In these cases, one should expect a 1% capsular contracture rate.